alice-viola/ThreadPool/README.md

 ```

 ### Misc
-Varius methods in order to get information
+Various methods in order to get information
 about the state of the threadpool.
 ```C++
 auto current_pool_size = tp.pool_size();